Awaji Puppet Theatre people trained in

 Ehime Prefecture Asahi Bunraku Preservation Society

-Training for Tayu and Shamisen in Awaji.
+Tayu and shamisen training in Awaji.

 Yokosen Kabuki, Nagi Town, Okayama Prefecture